natebwangsut/comp30019-a/README.md

 5. Add in the water which also using the Diamond-Square algorithm to generate
    - By using `sin()` function the wave-like movement can be created

+**NOTE:**

+- Randomised can be check if the diamond-square algorithm can be seeded by the unity inspection.

 ## Camera

 **Implementation Steps**: